kuriboh23/matjar_el_kototbia/docs/PRD.md

 ### 1.3 Purpose

 Build a **mobile-first, bilingual (French/Arabic) grocery e-commerce website** for a local Moroccan supermarket located in **Safi, Morocco**.
 The platform allows customers to browse products, add items to a cart, and **complete checkout via WhatsApp** — sending a beautifully formatted order message directly to the store owner's phone number.
 There is **no online payment gateway**; payment is handled upon delivery (Cash on Delivery).
+The **admin panel** provides intuitive management of products, orders, and customers, including the ability to **print/share order receipts** for delivery and bookkeeping.

 ### 1.4 Business Model